ngrx/platform/projects/ngrx.io/content/guide/data/architecture-overview.md

 2. NgRx kicks into gear ...

     1. The NgRx Data [EntityReducer](guide/data/entity-reducer) reads the action's `entityName` property (`Hero` in this example) and forwards the action and existing entity collection state to the `EntityCollectionReducer` for heroes.

-    1. The collection reducer picks a switch-case based on the action's `op` (operation) property.
+    1. The collection reducer picks a switch-case based on the action's `entityOp` (operation) property.
     That case processes the action and collection state into a new (updated) hero collection.

     1. The store updates the _entity cache_ in the state tree with that updated collection.